 It is unclear.
 Older studies on tricyclic antidepressant use during pregnancy, including imipramine, found a possible association with low birth weight and preterm delivery, but newer studies have not reported these findings.
 Because depression alone may increase the risk of pregnancy complications, more research is needed to confirm if these outcomes are a result of the medication itself or more related to the untreated mental health condition.

 I need to take imipramine throughout my entire pregnancy.
 Will it cause withdrawal symptoms in my baby?

-Possibly.
-If you are taking imipramine just before or at the time of delivery, your baby may have some mild and temporary difficulties for the first couple of weeks of life.
-Your baby may have some of the following:jitteriness, vomiting, constant crying, increased muscle tone, fussiness, altered sleep patterns, tremors, difficulty eating and regulating body temperature and some problems with breathing.
-In most cases these symptoms are generally mild and go away on their own within a week or two after birth.
-Sometimes the babies may need to stay in a special care nursery for a few days until the symptoms go away.
+If you are taking imipramine just before or at the time of delivery, your baby might have some mild and temporary difficulties for the first couple of weeks of life.
+Symptoms that might been seen include jitteriness, vomiting, constant crying, increased muscle tone, fussiness, changes in sleep patterns, tremors, difficulty eating and regulating body temperature and some problems with breathing.
+In most cases these symptoms are mild and go away on their own within a week or two after birth.
+Sometimes a baby may need to stay in a special care nursery for a few days until the symptoms go away.
 Not all babies exposed to imipramine will have these symptoms.
 It is not clear if the symptoms are due to withdrawal from the medication or to other factors.

 Small studies with a total of 32 preschoolers exposed to imipramine during pregnancy found no change in IQ, language development, or temperament.

 Small amounts of imipramine have been found in breast milk.
 However, no harmful effects have been reported for a nursing infant.
 At this time, there are no studies on the possible long-term effects on infants exposed to imipramine in breast milk.
 Speak with your healthcare provider about your breastfeeding questions.